LeonisX/space-trader/README.md

 ### Minor tasks

-* All main window strings and sizes to file
-* Automatic update main window
 * Find all languages in resources
 * Need to update font sizes.
 Dump all too
 * Show in Cargo planet names (target)